Malobika8/All-In-One/SpringDataJPA/Objective-BasicSetup-Ch-1.md

 ## Objective

-To create an simple Application which can save data to a Database.
-Use Spring, JPA, Spring Data JPA initially.
-Switch later to SpringBoot.
+To create a simple Application which can save data to a Database using Spring, JPA, Spring Data JPA initially & later switching to SpringBoot.

 ##### Let's begin

-1) Create a maven project.
+1) Create a Maven project.
 Use maven-archetype-quickstart.

    <img width="801" alt="Screenshot 2024-06-24 at 8 57 43 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/b70a3ab1-52fe-4b55-8638-d43592c024d0">

-2) Required dependencies.
-(Note: We'll observe which scenario requires which Dependency)
+2) Add Dependency: We initially need to add JPA dependency.

+   #### What is JPA?
+   The Java Persistence API (JPA) is a specification of Java.
+It is used to persist data between Java object and relational      database.
+JPA acts as a bridge between object-oriented domain models and relational database systems.
+   As JPA is just a specification, it doesn't perform any operation by itself.
+It requires an implementation.
+So, ORM tools like Hibernate,     TopLink and iBatis implements JPA specifications for data persistence.

    <!-- https://mvnrepository.com/artifact/jakarta.persistence/jakarta.persistence-api -->
         <dependency>
             <groupId>jakarta.persistence</groupId>